 Residency Determination Service (RDS) confirms a student's residency status for admissions applications to multiple North Carolina public colleges.
-Check out the 10 Things to Know Before Starting RDS for more information
+Check out the Important Things to Know Before Starting RDS for more information

-If you have questions about a scholarship or the application process, please email Ms. Krull or your School Counselor.
-You can also find most of the information on The Forest Hills High School College Advising website!
-You can also access a scholarship search through UCPS College Readiness online.
+If you have questions about a scholarship or the application process, please email Ms. Chandler or your School Counselor.
+You can also find most of the information on The Forest Hills High School College Advising Website!
+You can also access a Scholarship Search through UCPS College Readiness online.

 Any scholarships should be reported to Ms. Ponder.
 Award money that is offered from a school the student is not planning to attend should still be reported.
 These students can then be recognized at graduation for receiving scholarships!

-Ms. Krull will be scheduling virtual visits with college reps throughout the year.
-Check student email for more information from her!
+Ms. Chandler will be scheduling in-person visits with college reps throughout the year.
+Check your student email for more information from them!

 Parents!
 Use these directions to become a Canvas observer in your student's courses.
 This is a great way to track your student's progress in their courses.
 Observers are not able to submit work on behalf of the students they observe, but they can see student grades, assignments, and calendar events.